Agrivoltaic Tomatoes and Hydrogen Smart Windows: Research Results and Limits

 Scalability and Economic Feasibility

 The economic viability of agrivoltaic systems is underscored by their scalability, ranging from residential rooftops to large utility-scale farms.
-Bifacial solar panels tilted at optimal angles can yield over 7,919 kWh per year, with Levelized Cost of Energy (LCOE) as low as GBP 0.061/kWh, demonstrating the financial attractiveness of such projects.

-As the global push for sustainable energy intensifies, the integration of agrivoltaics with hydrogen production could play a pivotal role in meeting energy and food security goals.
+As the global push for sustainable energy intensifies, the integration of agrivoltaics with hydrogen production could play a material role in meeting energy and food security goals.
 The ability to produce renewable fuel alongside crops not only addresses land-use conflicts but also enhances overall system resilience.

 Conclusion: A Sustainable Future